-The James L. Knight School of Communication at Queens University of Charlotte offers an entirely online Master of Arts in Communication degree that can be finished in as few as 24 months.
+The James L. Knight School of Communication at Queens University of Charlotte offers an entirely online Master of Arts in Communication degree that can be finished in as few as 18 months.
 Courses use asynchronous instruction, allowing students to access syllabi, course assignments, class discussions, and required readings on their own schedule.
 However, assignments and other class requirements must be submitted according to each instructor’s deadlines.
-The program uses MyCourses, an online learning management system where students interact with their classmates and instructors via shared blogging, Skype web conferencing, social media tools, and instant messaging.
+The program uses Canvas, an online learning management system where students interact with their classmates and instructors via discussion boards, video conferencing, and instant messaging.

 Students in this program learn how to analyze different forms of communication, and to improve communication dynamics within a variety of applied frameworks.
 They also gain an understanding of the foundational principles of communication theory, and learn how to apply that theory to practical communication strategies.
 Coursework also introduces students to traditional and digital media tools that are used to create communication plans and messages in print, digital, and other communication mediums.